-The additional expenditures required the Board to request (using a provision in the Governor's budget to request and obtain mid-FY increases to AG and OAH appropriations) and obtain a mid-Fiscal Year 2016-2017 increase of an additional \$324,000 to its AG and OAH appropriation.
+The additional expenditures required the Board to request and obtain (using a provision in the Governor's budget) a mid-FY 2016-2017 increase of an additional \$324,000 to its AG and OAH appropriation.
 Additionally, the Board was approved for a permanent appropriation increase of \$176,000 beginning in FY 2017-2018 and ongoing to its AG and OAH appropriation in an attempt to satisfy increased expenditures and workload.